skylerg022/nn-as-gp/README.md

 This code requires a Linux based environment to run the multi-core parallel processing used in the gridsearch algorithm.
 Therefore, a macOS or Linux distribution (NOT Windows) is required to run the analysis code.

+## Directions

+To perform the gridsearch and fit the best neural network models to the data, first prepare the data for analysis.
+Create a dataset name (with no spaces) in the **dataset** directory.
+Create an **eda.R** file in this new directory as well as a **data** directory with the original dataset file, whether it is a csv, txt, or other type of file.

+Using the existing **eda.R** files as an example, read in the data, investigate the data, and prepare the data to save as six different matrix objects.
+Let x_train, x_val, and x_test be the 2-column matrices that represent the location of each observation and y_train, y_val, and y_test be 1-column matrices with the response variable.
+Save all of these variables into the data file **data/DataSplit.RData**.

+R CMD BATCH --no-save --no-echo '--args Binary1Million FALSE' test.R test.Rout

 ## Directory Structure

 Each dataset analysis is contained the **datasets** directory.
 Within **Quant150K_Sim**, for example,